 - Assessment of Progress Toward Restoring the Great Lakes

 - Strengthening the Capacity to Deliver Great Lakes Science and Information

 - Public Engagement and Education

-Between 1972 and 2012, the Great Lakes Water Quality Agreement required the Commission to report every other year on progress toward meeting the Agreement’s objectives.
+Between 1972 and 2012, the Great Lakes Water Quality Agreement required the IJC to report every two years on progress toward meeting the Agreement’s objectives.